Topic: Alcohol/Drugs/Tobacco, Employment

 There is no time limit on how long a person can live in any Oxford House, and no member of an Oxford House is asked to leave without cause; however, any resident who returns to using alcohol or drugs will be immediately expelled from the house.
 In addition, no professional treatment staff live on the premises, and residents may decide to pursue psychological or substance abuse treatment on their own while receiving support from Oxford House residents.

 The inhabitants of the houses facilitate the program, and training is available and optional.
-A 2 1/2-day, off-site training is available for $500 per person, or a 5-day, on-site training is available for $1,500 per Oxford House plus travel expenses.
-Please use details in the Contact section to learn more.
+Please use details in the Contact section for information on training.

 Considerations for implementing this program include acquiring participant buy-in and commitment as the participant will be expected to remain sober and contribute to expenses and a positive house environment; understanding start-up funding will need to be obtained and could be expensive; retaining on-site technical assistance; and gaining access to the Oxford House website, which includes the materials and resources necessary to implement the program.